Home · faucets

 1. Remove the aerator as described above

-2. Disassemble completely - Separate all components (screen, gaskets, housing)
+2. Disassemble completely — Separate the screen, gaskets, and housing

 3. Soak in white vinegar for 30–60 minutes — This dissolves mineral deposits and kills organic growth